Written By: SafeHome.org Team | Updated: November 2020

-Before we get into the details of fire prevention at home, let's quickly go over the fundamental facts about fire that will build a foundation for a better understanding of fire safety:
+Before we get into the details of fire prevention at home, let's go over fundamental facts to understand fires better.

 Shocking Statistics about Home Fires

-3 out of 5 deaths as a result of home fires occur in homes that do not have working smoke alarms installed.
+3 out of 5 deaths resulting from home fires occur in homes that do not have working smoke alarms installed.
 Source: National Fire Protection Association

 About 7 people die in the United States as a result of a fire at home.